Little Miami Schools

 Little Miami Schools has raised media attention in recent years for being the only school district in southwestern Ohio to fall under “fiscal emergency” designation from the Ohio Department of Education.
 Despite its financial woes, Little Miami has maintained its “above-average” rating from the Ohio Department of Education for the past three years.

-The Little Miami Local School District consists of Little Miami High School, Little Miami Junior High School, Little Miami Intermediate School, Salem Township Elementary School (grades K, 3, 4), Harlan-Butlerville Primary School and Hamilton-Maineville Primary School.
-Little Miami Preschool is located within Salem Township Elementary School.
+The Little Miami Local School District consists of Little Miami High School, Little Miami Middle School, Little Miami Primary School, Little Miami Elementary School, and the Little Miami Early Childhood Center.
+Harlan-Butlerville Primary School was sold, and Hamilton-Maineville Primary School has been repurposed for administrative and maintenance purposes.
+Little Miami Preschool is located within the Early Childhood Center.